Virupakshappa7/-INFO6150-Web-Design-Assignment-07/README.md

 ### The SCSS features that have been used are:

-- Inheritance: It is used in the buttons file
+- Inheritance: It is used in the buttons file in buttons.scss file
-- Mixins: used mixin to set the background and text-color
+- Mixins: used mixin to set the background and text-color in config.scss file
-- Variables: Used to add the various colors
+- Variables: Used to add the various colors in style.scss file
-- Functions: Used to change the color as per the input color
+- Functions: Used to change the color as per the input color in config.scss file
-- Nesting: many classes and tags are used to nest different CSS
+- Nesting: many classes and tags are used to nest different CSS in grid.scss file
-- PlaceHolders: used the palceholder for font weight to bold
+- PlaceHolders: used the palceholder for font weight to bold in about.scss file
-- Custom Properites: main background color is used to set with this
+- Custom Properites: main background color is used to set with this in aboutflexbox.scss
 - Loops: loops are used to give the spaces between the paragraphs
-- Modules: '@use' have been used here
+- Modules: '@use' have been used here in about.scss file
-- Interpolation: used in style.scss file
+- Interpolation: used in style.scss file to set background color